1-Methods of PaymentMethods of Payment

 Letters of Credit

 Letters of credit (LCs) are one of the most secure instruments available to international traders.
 An LC is a commitment by a bank on behalf of the buyer that payment will be made to the exporter, provided that the terms and conditions stated in the LC have been met, as verified through the presentation of all required documents.
 The buyer establishes credit and pays his or her bank to render this service.
 An LC is useful when reliable credit information about a foreign buyer is difficult to obtain, but the exporter is satisfied with the creditworthiness of the buyer’s foreign bank.
-An LC also protects the buyer since no payment obligation arises until the goods have been shipped as promised.
+Depending on the seller’s terms, the LC could also protect the buyer since no payment obligation arises until the goods have been shipped as promised.

-A documentary collection (D/C) is a transaction whereby the exporter entrusts the collection of the payment for a sale to its bank (remitting bank), which sends the documents that its buyer needs to the importer’s bank (collecting bank), with instructions to release the documents to the buyer for payment.
+Used primarily for ocean shipments, a documentary collection (D/C) is a payment mechanism whereby the exporter entrusts the collection of the payment for a sale to its bank (remitting bank), which sends the documents that its buyer needs to the importer’s bank (collecting bank), with instructions to release the documents to the buyer for payment.
 Funds are received from the importer and remitted to the exporter through the banks involved in the collection in exchange for those documents.
 D/Cs involve using a draft that requires the importer to pay the face amount either at sight (document against payment) or on a specified date (document against acceptance).
 The collection letter gives instructions that specify the documents required for the transfer of title to the goods.
 Although banks do act as facilitators for their clients, D/Cs offer no verification process and limited recourse in the event of non-payment.
 D/Cs are generally less expensive than LCs.

 Consignment in international trade is a variation of open account in which payment is sent to the exporter only after the goods have been sold by the foreign distributor to the end customer.
 An international consignment transaction is based on a contractual arrangement in which the foreign distributor receives, manages, and sells the goods for the exporter who retains title to the goods until they are sold.
 Clearly, exporting on consignment is very risky as the exporter is not guaranteed any payment and its goods are in a foreign country in the hands of an independent distributor or agent.
 Consignment helps exporters become more competitive on the basis of better availability and faster delivery of goods.
 Selling on consignment can also help exporters reduce the direct costs of storing and managing inventory.
 The key to success in exporting on consignment is to partner with a reputable and trustworthy foreign distributor or a third-party logistics provider.
-Appropriate insurance should be in place to cover consigned goods in transit or in possession of a foreign distributor as well as to mitigate the risk of non-payment.
-Prepared by the International Trade Administration.
-With its network of 108 offices across the United States and in more than 75 countries, the International Trade Administration of the U.S. Department of Commerce utilizes its global presence and international marketing expertise to help U.S. companies sell their products and services worldwide.
-Locate the trade specialist in the U.S. nearest you by visiting http://export.gov/usoffices.
+Appropriate insurance should be in place for consignment shipments to mitigate the risk of non-payment.
+In fact, insurance should be used for all transactions.